Fault-Tolerant Modular Reconstruction of Rational Numbers: Abstract

 \section{Abstract}

 In this paper we present two efficient methods for reconstructing a rational number from several residue-modulus pairs, some of which may be incorrect.
-One method is a natural generalization of that presented by Wang, Guy and Davenport in~\cite{WGD1982} (for reconstructing a rational number from \textit{correct} modular images), and also of an algorithm presented in~\cite{Abb1991} for reconstructing an \textit{integer} value from several residue-modulus pairs, some of which may be incorrect.
+One method is a natural generalization of that presented by Wang, Guy and Davenport in~\cite{WGD1982} (for reconstructing a rational number from \textit{correct} modular images), and also of an algorithm presented by Abbott in~\cite{Abb1991} for reconstructing an \textit{integer} value from several residue-modulus pairs, some of which may be incorrect.
+We compare our heuristic method with that of B\"ohm, Decker, Fieker and Pfister~\cite{BDFP2012}.